fluid-project/infusion-docs/src/documents/tutorial-iconFonts/HowToCreateAndUseFontIcons.md

 #contact_form {
     background: url("../images/envelope.png"); /* existing image that will be replaced by icon */
-    font-family: 'CustomIcons;                /* the new font icon */ }
+    font-family: 'CustomIcons'; /* the new font icon */ }
 ```